bonsai trees

 Brush Cherry Bonsai Tree

 A lovely bonsai that is known scientifically as Eugenia ‘myrtifolia’.
 You could either place them indoors or outdoors, make sure they are receiving enough water.
-They will produce small white flowers with red fruit, some of them will be edible, but not all.
+These cherry trees will produce small white flowers with red fruit, some of them will be edible, but not all.

 Cape Honeysuckle Bonsai Tree